mborges-pivotal/ocpvmware4.2/README.md

 ansible-playbook -e @vars.yaml  clean_ocp_vms.yaml
 ```

-> **HINT** this will delete all the  OCP related VM's and you execute Play2 and Play3 playbook
+> **HINT** The above command will delete all the OCP related VM's.
+Execute Play2 and Play3 playbooks to resume OCP installation.

 ```
 ansible-playbook -e @vars.yaml  clean_everything.yaml
 ```

-> **HINT** this will delete all the VM's and you execute Play1, Play2 and Play3 playbook
+> **HINT** The above command will delete the vCenter and all the OCP  related VMs.
+Execute Play1, Play2 and Play3 playbook to resume OCP  installation.

-## Wait for install
+## Wait for OCP 4.1 install

 The boostrap VM actually does the install for you; you can track it with the following command by ssh into helper node guest KVM.